PeterXiao/spotfire/README.md

 1. JSViz and Spotfire code, which are explained within the JSViz documentation and
 2. Plotly code, which are explained both here and, in general, in the Plotly.js documentation

+As mentioned above, both renderCore and the js_chart div can be found in this script.
+DIVs are first created and appeded to js_chart and then the Plotly visualizations are rendered.
+Functions that are used by Plotly include makeHeatmap and makeHistogram

+Other functions within this file are used by the extension to hook into the Spotfire framework.
+This includes functions for marking, as well as access to the Spotfire data itself.

 <a name="jsviz_sourcefiles" />
 ## Source Files